 Every study needs a well-written, comprehensive research protocol.
 All research, including low-risk studies, require a protocol with sufficient detail for ethical, governance, and methodological appraisal.
 Even Quality Assurance and Improvement projects, along with clinical audits, should be grounded with a well-designed protocol.
 Read more.

-Our library provides immeasurable value to Gold Coast Health researchers by assisting in all aspects of literature search and management, whether you're writing a grant application, submitting an ethics application, undertaking an audit, conducting a systematic review, or writing for a publication.
+Our library provides immeasurable value to Gold Coast Health researchers by assisting in all aspects of literature searching and reference management - whether you're in the planning stages of a project, conducting a systematic review, or writing for a publication.
 Learn more about this service.

 2. Ethics and Governance